-Reports from the National Resource Defense Council and the Los Angeles Times confirm cable boxes can increase the cost of your electricity bill considerably.
-This is because cable boxes draw almost the same amount in standby as they do to stream and record television.
+Reports from the National Resource Defense Council (pdf) and the Los Angeles Times confirm cable boxes can increase the cost of your electricity bill considerably.
+This is because cable boxes draw almost the same amount on standby as they do to stream and record television.
 That means, your cable box is drawing energy 24 hours a day, 7 days a week.
-The Los Angeles Times showed that a set-top cable box with digital recorder can consume when it’s not being used.
+The Los Angeles Times showed that a set-top cable box with a digital recorder can consume when it’s not being used.
 Unfortunately, a recent investigation shows that the energy saving settings on cable boxes save less than one percent of annual consumption.
 If you have multiple cable boxes, the annual cost could add up.

 - If you have multiple cable boxes, you might want to consider picking one room to have a cable box set